alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ## Introduction: The Turing Safe Haven

-To maintain security of the data and challenge insights, we are legally required to work on some of the challenges within in the data safe haven hosted by the Turing Institute.
+Welcome to the Turing Safe Haven tool.
+Secure environments for analysis of sensitive datasets are essential for research, giving data providers confidence that their datasets will be kept secure over the course of a project.
+Here at the Turing, we've developed a tool that allows you to set up secure research environments for your projects at scale, to allow you to work on sensitive / confidential datasets.
+To maintain security of the data and challenge insights, we are legally required to work on some of the challenges within in data safe havens, hosted by the Turing Institute.

+Before you get started in using a safe haven, you'll need to have classified the data you're using to understand its sensitivity, and how it should be handled.
+The classification should be done for each work package (the combination of all linked data you'll be handling over the project) at ingress and egress from your safe haven environment.
+There are 5 tiers, ranging from open data at Tier 0, to highly sensitive and high risk data at Tier 4.
+You can find out more about classifying project data, and how to do it, in our policy paper, available here: https://arxiv.org/abs/1908.08737

+While working in a data safe haven secure environment, you won’t be able to use the internet.
+All the tools you’ll need for carrying out data science research, as well as the data you’ll be working on, will be ingressed into the safe haven upon its creation.

 ### Data governance and challenge overview